EduardMatei0/Bike-Registration/README.md

 1. Run bikes.sql (folder database script) script in mysql workbench ( or other database, but you need to configure in application properties)

-2. Run DemoAplication using your favorite IDE to get the server starting (localhost:8080);
+2. Run CrudDemoAplication using your favorite IDE to get the server starting (localhost:8080);

 3. You can verify the json objects on https://localhost:8080/api/bikes or https://localhost:8080/api/bikes/1